 Every startup investor, advisor and executive espouses the need to build a strong team.
 However, very few actually focus on building a talent framework or strategy that provides any differentiation from any other company that also wants to hire the same employees.
 Without a focused plan, finding and developing great talent becomes a random game of hit-and-miss.
 Founders should build a talent rubric that anchors the hiring, development, recognition and retention strategy.

 Ben Franklin famously stated that “Those who fail to plan, plan to fail.”
 With the current startup emphasis on working lean and running fast, planning often gets sacrificed for the sake of time.
 I’m not advocating months-long planning sessions before taking any action or making any decisions, but no planning certainly is not a good idea.

 Having a plan in advance forces you to put some thought into where you are going, when you are going to get there, and how you plan to get there.
 A detailed plan can also be used to manage your progress and make any needed adjustments to stay on track.

 To help founders frame up their first-order plan, we built a Startup Execution Roadmap that describes seven key phases in the business journey of a startup, from formation to exit.

 The roadmap also includes a funding journey that illustrates how fundraising generally aligns with the growth of the startup.
 The roadmap also captures these five critical success factors to remind founders of the importance of validation, execution, fundability, talent and planning.
-A copy of this Startup Execution Roadmap can be downloaded from our free members area.
+A copy of this Startup Execution Roadmap can be downloaded from our Basic Tier.
 Please leverage this Startup Execution Roadmap to execute excellently, resulting in a very fundable startup!